SabujXi/wp-dev-docker-compose/README.md

 - Example: ./run up

 # Hire a Docker/DevOps Expert/Sysadmin
-If you need a docker expert as a freelancer or something, don't hesitate to contact me at "md (dot) sabuj (dot) @ gmail.com"
+If you need a docker expert as a freelancer or something, don't hesitate to contact me at "md (dot) sabuj (dot) sarker @ gmail.com"